-The alignment does not appear on the map by default.
-To display the alignment in the map, select the alignment file using the Layers softkey.
-For more information, see Pipelines map.
+The alignment does not appear in the map by default.
+To display the alignment in the map, tap 🕸 in the map toolbar and then tap the alignment file to make it visible.
+See To view the pipeline in the map, page 19.